SMUEric1127/CS5330-Final-Project/README.md

 # How to use:

+To run it, enter in your terminal:

+`uvicorn main:server --reload`

 There are three examples in the server.py that cover: simple GET, GET with Params, and POST with more complicated data (JSON,... etc.)

 To test without a frontend, go to: `http://127.0.0.1:8000/docs` it should allow you to test different backend function, here are one example for the POST with a custom User Schema: